tskspree/NavyFIELD/README.md

 Sailor experience gain varies by ship type, attack score, team attack score, and boolean value of team-killing.
 [This table](Exp.md) in addition summarizes the percentage of experience gain by sailor-ship level difference, ceteris paribus.
 Credits to trainworld.us (source of data).

 ## China Navy Sailor Tree
-Since the release of the nation the sailor tree has never been published.
+Since the release of the nation, the sailor tree has never been published.
 [Here](CN_sailor_tree.md) is a trial version for reference.